Holiday inspiration currently loading...

 Three centres: Whitby on the east coast and the edge of the Yorkshire Moors, then to the Yorkshire Dales, and finally to Borrowdale in the Lake District, convenient for visiting the Cumbrian coast.

-£825 per person for March & November, £845 per person for April to October.
+£835 per person for March & November, £845 per person for April & October, £875 per person for May through September.

 Price is based on two adults sharing a double or twin room for eight nights in our hand-picked selection of small hotels and country inns, on a bed & breakfast basis.
 The holiday includes a morning guided coastal walk near Whitby and a half day private guided walk in the Dales, tailored to suit your preferences.